syrjs/core/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dmikey/syr/badge.svg?branch=master)](https://coveralls.io/github/dmikey/syr?branch=master)

 This set of libraries and utilities aimed to help Native SDK developers create dynamic UX for distribution.
-The goal of this library is provide Native SDK developers with the benefits of the React Native Eco System, with a much smaller footprint and reduced complexity.
+The goal of this library is provide Native SDK developers with the benefits of a React Native like eco system, with a much smaller footprint and reduced complexity.

 We want you to be able to package Syr with your Native SDK, and be able to drive dynamic experiences with it.